Second Battle of Deep Bottom: August 17–20

 No fighting occurred on August 17 and a truce was called to allow the two sides to retrieve their dead and wounded.
 Lee planned a counterattack against the Union right for 11 a.m. on August 18, a cavalry attack on the Charles City Road accompanied by an infantry attack at Fussell's Mill.
 The effort was poorly coordinated and the cavalry was not ready to move until 5 p.m.
 Neither the cavalry nor the infantry made any significant gains before dark.
 That night Hancock sent a II Corps division back to Petersburg to man a part of the trench line while other units were sent from there to the Battle of Globe Tavern at the Wilmington and Weldon Railroad south of the city.
 By the night of August 20, having observed no more actions by Lee, Hancock withdrew his force back over the James.

 Aftermath

 Union casualties were approximately 2,900 men, some due to heat stroke.
 Confederate casualties were 1,500.
 General Gregg, Brig.
-Gen. John R. Chambliss's classmate at West Point, took charge of the cavalryman's body and later sent it through the lines to Chambliss's widow.
+Gen. John R. Chambliss's classmate when they attended West Point, took charge of the cavalryman's body.
+He later sent it through the lines to Chambliss's widow.
+She had her husband buried in the Chambliss Family Cemetery in Emporia, Virginia.

 As at the First Battle of Deep Bottom, the Federal assault had failed against a smaller defensive force.
-However, the operation had compelled General Lee to detach forces from Petersburg and Bermuda Hundred to deal with the Union advance, preventing him as well from reinforcing Early in the Shenandoah Valley.
+However, the operation had compelled General Lee to detach forces from Petersburg and Bermuda Hundred to deal with the Union advance, also preventing him from reinforcing Early in the Shenandoah Valley.